tomit10/Tombola/README.md

 # Tombola
-A simplified version of the Tombola in Java (Italian game)
+A simplified version of Bingo in Java